johnpatramanis/Proteomic_Pipeline/GitHub_Tutorial/Tutorial.md

 ```bash
 cp ./Workspace/3_FASTA_Seqs/All_Sequences.fa Reference_Proteomes.fa
 ```
-We can now also de-activate Module's 1 environment, since we are done here and moving on to Module 2 and leave the folder.
+We can now also deactivate Module's 1 environment, since we are done here and moving on to Module 2 and leave the folder.

 ```bash
 conda deactivate